Meekubee/Cyber-Music-Player/README.md

 code .
 ```
 ### 2. Install Live Server Extension in VS Code

-**YOU’RE ALL SET**
+Make sure to have Live Server extension installed from extensions to view it in real-time

+### 🤖 YOU’RE ALL SET

-Dive into the world of Tron through their timeless sountracks and score made by the iconic duo Daft Punk
+Dive into the world of Tron through their timeless sountracks and score made by the iconic duo Daft Punk!